-Get more space while cruising at the level high with the Quest Super Cruiser Artisan Bamboo Longboard Skateboard.
-The 44-inch huge artisan bamboo deck will keep you attached and provide you all the insane turns and cruising that you love to.
+Get more space while cruising with the Quest Super Cruiser Artisan Bamboo Longboard Skateboard.
+The 44-inch huge artisan bamboo deck will keep you attached and provide you all the insane turns and cruising that you love.
 It’s built like a tank and rolls like a ball.
 It looks great and its strong, durable design means that it is a great board for beginners and intermediate riders alike.
-The elegant design and shape of the wide deck makes you feel stable while providing you the comfort you seek.
-It’s reliable and smooth for getting some freeriding and downhill as well.
-Plus it provides all levels of rider a different taste of skating with its amazing features and unmatched performance.
+The elegant design and shape of the wide deck make you feel stable while providing you the comfort you seek.
+It’s reliable and smooth for some freeriding and downhill as well.
+Plus it provides all levels of riders a different taste of skating with its amazing features and unmatched performance.

 Atom Pintail Longboard